 Jump Starter.
 A Boat will be considered a 'Jump Starter' if, as determined by the Race Director, any part of the Boat is on the Race Course side of the start line before the start time.
-Any Boat that jumps the start of any Race or qualifying Session by more than five (5) seconds will be disqualified.
+Any Boat that jumps the start will be penalised as follows: